 A healthy lifestyle and diet can support the body's detoxification processes.

-Certain supplements and herbs may also support detoxification, but caution should be exercised.

 Understanding detoxification pathways is essential for naturopathic practitioners to develop targeted interventions.

 Supporting the body's natural detoxification processes can promote overall health and well-being.

 Environmental factors, such as exposure to pollutants, can increase the body's toxic load.